 - ii.
+A Minor Development Plat does not require the submittal of a Master Development Plan, but it does require a Land Study. - iii.
 Minor Development Plats may be administratively approved. - e.
 Amending Plat - i.
 The purpose of an amending plat shall be to provide an expeditious means of making minor revisions to a recorded plat, consistent with provisions 212.016 of the Texas Local Government Code. - ii.
 Amending plats may be administratively approved. - iii.
 An Amending Plat does not require the submittal of a Land Study or a Master Development Plan. - f.
-Replat
+Replat g.
+Minor Replat